Yesterday, I revealed one of my favorite contrarian strategies for success: I call it Lowering The Bar.

 Meditation: Instead of forcing myself to meditate for 30 to 60 minutes a day like I wanted to, I Lowered The Bar and committed to 1 minute a day.
 Three long breathes.
 That was my standard.
 Over time, the sense of accomplishment I gained from lowering the bar caused me to start meditating for hours on end when my schedule allowed.
 All in all, I had a streak of well over 700 days of hitting my one minute standard for meditation.
 Yeah, baby!

 Yoga: I’d been missing yoga but wasn’t able to make it to class as often as I wanted and it was starting to bum me out.
 Lowering The Bar to the rescue!
 What did I do?
 I made a promise to myself to do 8 minutes.
 Just 8 minutes before bed.
 What a difference in my mindset!
-Today is day 63 of my streak.
-I am feeling strong, accomplished and eager to hit my yoga goal every night.
+Today my streak is going strong.
+I am feeling great, accomplished and eager to hit my yoga goal every night.
 (One night I was exhausted, but I promised to keep my promise.
 I went over to the mat and got into Shavasana – known as the corpse pose – where you lay flat on your back.
 Since I gave myself permission to do Shavasana for 8 minutes, suddenly I got the energy to do a few poses.
 Lowering The Bar worked again!)

 Finances: Kristen and I decided to massively Lower The Bar on our cost of living.
 We live a pretty big life, and over the past 9 months, we’ve systematically Lowered The Bar on all kinds of things.
 First, we got rid of a car, massively cutting our expenses.
 Now, when Kristen gets into our 2015 Kia Minivan she smiles a how cheap it is to lease, maintain and insure.
 We loved the Mercedes GL 450.
 But we really love the Kia!